Computational-Morphogenomics-Group/TensionMap/README.md

 ## Quickstart

-To run TensionMap on a segmented image, use the workflow below:
+To run TensionMap on the instance segmentation mask of a tissue image, use the workflow below:

 Load required packages and add TensionMap to sys.path, where `'tensionmap_path'` is where TensionMap was downloaded: